hgs3/autodbg/README.md

 Q: I receive the following debug message when I call eval(breakpoint): ```Debugger error: [Errno 61] Connection refused```

 A: You may see this message if you have not started a debugging session or killed an existing one.
-See the **Running** section of this README for details on how to launch the debugger.
+See the **Usage** section of this README for details on how to launch the debugger.

 Q: Do I have to restart the debugger between test runs?